-70 Termination of standard retail contract (SRC)
+6970 Termination of standard retail contract (SRC)

-- (1) A standard retail contract terminates: - (a) subject to subclause (3), in a case where the small customer: - (i) gives the retailer a notice (a termination notice) stating that the customer wishes to terminate the contract (even if the customer has vacated the premises earlier); or - (ii) is reclassified so that the customer is no longer a small customer; - on a date advised by the retailer (which must be at least 5 but not more than 20 business days from the giving of a termination notice or a reclassification); or - (b) on a date agreed between the retailer and the small customer; or - (c) when the small customer starts receiving customer retail services for the premises under a different customer retail contract with the retailer or a different retailer; or whichever first occurs.
+- (1) A standard retail contract terminates: - (a) subject to subclause (3), in a case where the small customer: - (i) gives the retailer a notice (a termination notice) stating that the customer wishes to terminate the contract (even if the customer has vacated the premises earlier); or - (ii) is reclassified so that the customer is no longer a small customer;

-- (d) when a different customer starts receiving customer retail services for the premises under a customer retail contract with the retailer or a different retailer; or - (e) at the end of the period of 10 business days commencing on the day the small customer's premises are de-energised, if there is no contractual right to re-energisation,
+- (b) on a date agreed between the retailer and the small customer; or - (c) when the small customer starts receiving customer retail services for the premises under a different customer retail contract with the retailer or a different retailer; or - (d) when a different customer starts receiving customer retail services for the premises under a customer retail contract with the retailer or a different retailer; or whichever first occurs.

+(e) at the end of the period of 10 business days commencing on the day the small customer's premises are de-energised, if there is no contractual right to re-energisation,

-- (2) Where a small customer gives a termination notice and notifies the retailer of a date on which the small customer intends to vacate the premises, the retailer must: - (a) use its best endeavours to ensure that the relevant meters are read at, or the relevant metering data is obtained for, the premises on the date and at the time agreed with the small customer (or as soon as possible after that date if the small customer has not provided access to the relevant meters on that date or at that time); and - (b) prepare and send to the small customer at the forwarding address provided by the small customer a final bill based on the relevant meter reading or metering data. - (3) If the small customer gives a termination notice, or is reclassified so that the customer is no longer a small customer, but does not give safe access to the premises to conduct a final meter reading (where relevant), the standard retail contract does not terminate under subclause (1) (a) until the date the retailer issues a final bill and the customer has paid any outstanding balance. - (4) A retailer must not impose a termination charge (however described) under a standard retail contract in respect of the termination of the contract. - (5) Termination of a standard retail contract does not affect any rights or obligations that have already accrued under the contract. - (6) Where there is an existing standard retail contract between a retailer and a small customer who is reclassified under the Code so that the customer is no longer a small customer, the retailer is no longer obliged to make a standing offer to the customer. - (7) [Not used] - (8) Application of this clause to standard retail contracts
+- Where a small customer gives a termination notice and notifies the retailer of a date on which the small customer intends to vacate the premises, the retailer must: - (a) use its best endeavours to ensure that the relevant meters are read at, or the relevant metering data is obtained for, the premises on the date and at the time agreed with the small customer (or as soon as possible after that date if the small customer has not provided access to the relevant meters on that date or at that time); and - (b) prepare and send to the small customer at the forwarding address provided by the small customer a final bill based on the relevant meter reading or metering data. - (3) If the small customer gives a termination notice, or is reclassified so that the customer is no longer a small customer, but does not give safe access to the premises to conduct a final meter reading (where relevant), the standard retail contract does not terminate under subclause (1)(a) until the date the retailer issues a final bill and the customer has paid any outstanding balance. - (4) A retailer must not impose a termination charge (however described) under a standard retail contract in respect of the termination of the contract. - (5) Termination of a standard retail contract does not affect any rights or obligations that have already accrued under the contract. - (6) Where there is an existing standard retail contract between a retailer and a small customer who is reclassified under the Code so that the customer is no longer a small customer, the retailer is no longer obliged to make a standing offer to the customer. - (7) [Not used] - (8) Application of this clause to standard retail contracts